TheLegendOfZalda/TheLegendOfZalda.github.io/index.md

 &nbsp;

 <div align="justify">
 <p>This gives us an idea about the events related to each country.
-Is it related to what they discussed in the emails?🤔 </p>
+Is it related to what they discussed in the emails?</p>

 <p>We can figure it out by grouping occurrences by month and draw several line charts. </p>
 </div>